Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have been the favorite once in the past 10 games and won that contest.
+- Over the past 10 games, the Giants have been favored just once and won that contest.

-- When it comes to hitting the over, the Giants and their opponents are 7-3-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Giants and their opponents are 8-2-0 when it comes to hitting the over.

 Discover More About This Game